Today’s fluid job market poses both challenges and opportunities for employers.

 GoodHire Supports Your Fair Hiring Efforts with ‘Request a Comment’

-GoodHire is the only employment screening solution to offer an easy way for candidates to provide context around alerts on their background check results, making it easier for you to make individualized assessments.
+GoodHire is the only background check solution to offer an easy way for candidates to provide context around alerts on their background check results, making it easier for you to make individualized assessments.
 We call it Comments for Context, and it’s built-in to every background check, free of charge.
 Our intuitive interface makes it easy for candidates to check that the record is accurate, add context if it is, or dispute it if it’s wrong.

 Until now, it was up to the candidate to add Comments for Context to their results.
 Our newest feature, Request a Comment, allows employers to proactively request more information from candidates with criminal records to share the context around the offense, including their age at the time it occurred, what they’ve done since, and evidence of rehabilitation.